 While at AU, students will be billed according to the tuition and fee schedule published by the University.

 While at RU, students pay regular tuition, emergency international health insurance, and technology fees to AU.
-Students do not pay student activity fee, sports center fee, or SIS fee.
-Students also pay the Academic Association of International Relations fee and the Autonomous Association of the Graduate Students fee to RU.
+Students do not pay the student activity fee, sports center fee, or SIS fee.

 Students are responsible for any incidental costs, such as library fines and lab fees, incurred during the program.
 Students are responsible for all personal expenses including housing and transportation.
 Students will pay Ritsumeikan for the Academic Association of International Relations fee and the Autonomous Association of the Graduate Students fee.

 There is no graduate student housing at Ritsumeikan.
 Students must find their own accommodations in Kyoto.
 The International Relations Office can offer some guidance and support for students seeking assistance with the housing search.

 Visa and Immigration